bitwarden/contributing-docs/docs/architecture/mobile-clients/overview.md

 ## Presentation

-The presentation layer is implemented using `Xamarin.Forms` for the mobile apps, except for the watchOS one which uses `SwiftUI` [see ADR](../adr/watchOS-use-swift)
+The presentation layer is implemented using .NET MAUI for the mobile apps, except for the watchOS one which uses SwiftUI [see ADR](../adr/watchOS-use-swift)